bhavyamittal06/Mini-redis-/README.md

 - Asyncio instead of threading — handle 10k+ connections
 - KEYS * pattern matching
 - Benchmarking — ops/sec under load

+### Why RLock over Lock
+RLock is reentrant — the same thread can acquire it multiple times without deadlocking.
+As functions call other locking functions, RLock prevents accidental self-deadlock.

+### Why AOF + Snapshot together
+AOF alone = durable but slow recovery on restart.
+Snapshot alone = fast recovery but loses up to 30 seconds of data.
+Together: load snapshot for bulk restore, replay AOF for recent commands.
+Same approach real Redis uses.

+### What breaks at scale
+One thread per connection fails at ~10k connections.
+Next step: asyncio with epoll — handles 100k+ connections on a single thread.
+That's how real Redis does it.

+### What I would build next
+- KEYS * pattern matching
+- Asyncio rewrite for scale
+- Replication — master/replica
+- Benchmark script — measure ops/sec under load